 Choosing the wrong downlighters, installing them incorrectly or fitting the wrong replacement lamp can pose a serious fire risk in your home.
-It is best to use a registered electrician to install your downlighters and then keep instructions for reference when you need to replace lamps.
+We would strongly recommend using a registered electrician to install your downlighters and then keep instructions for reference when you need to replace lamps.